davila00/2021-fall-cpsc-240-lab-demos/2-hybrid-assembly/README.md

-# TODO
+# TODO (optional)

-TODO for this demo:

-* Hybrid program example with main() inside an assembly source file

-* Compile with gcc instead of ld (obv)
+* .PHONY targets

+* Separate targets for each object file and excutable